-Women’s Policy Group is a platform for women working in policy and advocacy roles in different organisations to share their work and speak with a collective voice on key issues.
-It is made up of women from trade unions, grassroots women’s organisations, women’s networks, feminist campaigning organisations, support service providers, human rights and equality organisations and individuals.
-Formed in 2002, you can read the group’s Terms of Reference here.
+The Women’s Policy Group Northern Ireland is a platform for women working in policy and advocacy roles in different organisations to share their work and speak with a collective voice on key issues.
+It is made up of women from trade unions, grassroots women’s organisations, women’s networks, feminist campaigning organisations, LGBT+ organisations, support service providers, human rights and equality organisations and individuals.

 Over the years this important network has ensured there is good communication between politicians, policy makers and women’s organisations on the ground.
 It published the Women’s Manifesto in 2016 enabling women to highlight their priority issues to all political parties.
 This document has been very useful in opening up dialogue with parties and helping them to make better party policy when it comes to women’s rights and equality.